 The number that surprises growth leads is not the per-variant cost.
 It is what disappears at the same time.
 The brief loop, the product shipping cycle, the casting calls, the revision rounds, the editor handoff, the calendar blocks waiting on raw footage.
 Those line items are not on a Stripe invoice but they are the actual work blocking iteration speed in most accounts today.

-A common mistake we see is teams treating tool spend as the whole cost picture.
-It is the smallest line.
-The real cost stack in 2026 looks like this:
+A common mistake we see is teams treating per-variant tool spend as the whole cost picture, when it is the smallest line.
+The real cost stack has three layers, and the bottom one is the one nobody budgets for:

-The hidden human cost is the part nobody talks about and is the largest cost in the AI pipeline once you are at scale.
-The tools assume strategy.
-They do not provide it.
-Budget for the human layer or the pipeline produces generic output and the savings turn into wasted ad spend.
+The hidden human cost is the largest cost in the AI pipeline once you are at scale.
+The tools assume strategy without providing any.
+Budget for the human layer, or the pipeline produces generic output and the savings turn into wasted ad spend.

 What is the 2026 tool stack?